Jack Eichel: Vegas Golden Knights (2021–present)

+On October 8, 2025, Eichel signed an eight-year extension to remain with the Golden Knights for an average annual value of $13.5 million.
+Following a start to the 2025–26 season that saw him record five goals and ten assists in his first six games, Eichel was named the NHL's second star of the week for the second week of the season; additionally, Eichel's statline made him the third player in the past 30 years to record 15 or more points through his team's first six games.

 International play

 As a 15-year-old Eichel represented the United States at the 2012 Winter Youth Olympics.
 He won a bronze medal with Team USA at the 2013 World U-17 Hockey Challenge and a silver medal at the 2013 IIHF World U18 Championships.
 The following season he helped the USA squad capture the gold medal at the 2014 IIHF World U18 Championships, and he competed as a 17-year-old as Team USA's youngest player at the 2014 World Junior Ice Hockey Championships.
 Eichel represented Team USA in the 2015 World Junior Ice Hockey Championship.

 At the conclusion of his freshman season with the Terriers, Eichel was named to make his full international debut with Team USA at the 2015 World Championships.
 Eichel scored 2 goals, including a game winner in the group stage against Slovakia, and 5 assists during the tournament, where Team USA won bronze.
 Eichel was selected to the 2017 Team USA IIHF World Championship roster.
-Team USA was eliminated in the quarter finals and placed fifth overall.
+Team USA was eliminated in the quarter-finals and placed fifth overall.
 Eichel recorded zero goals and five assists in eight games at the championship.

-On April 19, 2019, Eichel was selected to represent Team USA at the 2019 IIHF World Championship, held in Bratislava and Kosice, Slovakia.
+On April 19, 2019, Eichel was selected to represent Team USA at the 2019 IIHF World Championship, held in Bratislava and Košice, Slovakia.